SC CONCEALED WEAPON PERMIT – COURSE INFORMATION

 8. Handgun cleaning and maintenance

 Every aspect of this Concealed Weapons Permit and Basic Pistol class is packed with instruction, information, and training.
 The class is enhanced with useful demonstrations, handouts, and materials.
-The overall course is expected to last up to 8 hours total.
+The overall course is expected to last 5 to 7 hours total, depending upon the class size and participant experience.

 Course attendees must be at least 18 years old, and not prohibited by law from possessing a firearm.
 You must be 21 to submit a CWP application to SLED.
 The SC CWP application fee is a separate $50 fee payable directly to SLED.